mariagorskikh/hackathon/README.md

-# 🚀 Company MCP Server Template
+# How to create a Context Agent and launch via MCP

 **Build and deploy a Model Context Protocol (MCP) server for your company in minutes!**